30% of Denmark’s district heating consumption can be provided by geothermal energy

 In Aalborg, it may be possible to cover 30-50% of district heating with geothermal energy.
 This would require approximately 10 geothermal plants with a total of 20 wells.
 Because geothermal heating would replace coal in Aalborg, the average household in Aalborg that switches to geothermal heating would have its CO2 footprint reduced by 1.5 tonnes a year.

 We are currently in the project development phase.
-A.P.
-Moller Holding Geothermal has submitted an application to the Danish Energy Agency for a license to explore and extract geothermal energy in Aalborg.
-We are currently in dialogue with the local utility caompany Aalborg Forsyning about a potential heat supply agreement,to provide heating to district heating customers in Aalborg.
+We have submitted an application to the Danish Energy Agency for a license to explore and extract geothermal energy in Aalborg.
+We are currently in dialogue with the local utility company Aalborg Forsyning about a potential heat supply agreement to provide heating to district heating customers in Aalborg.
 If both the license and heat supply agreement are endorsed, we will move on to the exploration phase.Learn more about the different phases in our business model

-In Aarhus, it may be possible to provide 30% of district heating with geothermal energy.
-If exploitation wells confirm the presence of sufficient energy, a full development would require ten geothermal plants with up to 22 wells.
-We have planned seven plants in Aarhus, covering up to 25% of the district heating demand.
+In Aarhus, it is possible to provide 30% of the district heating with geothermal energy.
+A full development would require ten geothermal plants with up to 22 wells.
+We have planned seven plants in Aarhus, covering up to 20% of the city’s district heating demand.